 What Is a CT Scan?

-- diagnose infections and bone fractures
+- diagnose infections, muscle disorders, and bone

-- identify masses and tumors (including cancer)
+- pinpoint the location of masses and tumors (including

 The test is minimally invasive and can be conducted quickly.

 How Is a CT Scan Performed?